colbyj/bride-of-frankensystem/docs/overview.rst

 Features
 --------
-BOF includes a number of features relating to deploying online experiments
+BOF includes a number of features relating to deploying online experiments:

 * Automatic :doc:`routing <routing/main>` between pages in a pre-defined order.
     * Built-in consent page in which the text can be easily configured.